 The RivaTuner Statistics Server (RTSS) is used by MSI Afterburner and EVGA Precision for displaying useful information such as framerates and temperatures on the screen as well as framerate limitting and screen/video capturing.

 In recent versions of the RivaTuner Statistics Server (RTSS 5.0+), simply enable "Custom Direct3D support" from the main window, for each game profile.

 Enabling this on the global profile is not recommended as it can cause issues with certain incompatible applications, preventing them from starting (this is rare).
 If all else fails, set application detection to "none", effectively disabling the OSD for that particular application.

 RadeonPro is a tool that runs in the background and automatically applies various 3D settings (AA/AF/vsync/etc.) whenever a game is run.
 RadeonPro can also be used to apply FXAA, SMAA or SweetFX, display an OSD and capture screenshots.
 In order to integrate SweetFX, simply set the path to SweetFX in the RadeonPro settings.
 You may now use RadeonPro to enable SweetFX for any of your games.

-(Note: Despite its name, RadeonPro SweetFX Integration works with Nvidia cards as well.)
+(Note: RadeonPro SweetFX Integration can also be used with Nvidia GPUs.)